 Administrator tasks and considerations

-This article discusses the tasks and considerations that are relevant for administrators of Citrix Workspace app for iOS.
+This article discusses the tasks and considerations that are relevant for administrators of mobile productivity apps.

 Feature flag management

-If an issue occurs with Citrix Workspace app in production, we can disable an affected feature dynamically in Citrix Workspace app even after the feature is shipped.
+If an issue occurs with a mobile productivity app in production, we can disable an affected feature within the app code.
+We can disable the feature for Secure Hub, Secure Mail, and Secure Web for iOS and Android.
 To do so, we use feature flags and a third-party service called LaunchDarkly.
 You do not need to make any configurations to enable traffic to LaunchDarkly, except when you have a firewall or proxy blocking outbound traffic.
 In that case, you enable traffic to LaunchDarkly via specific URLs or IP addresses, depending on your policy requirements.
+For details about support in MDX since for the exclusion of domains from tunneling, see the MDX Toolkit documentation.

 You can enable traffic and communication to LaunchDarkly in the following ways: